brisbanemakerspace/bms-wiki/tools/digifab/revopointpop2.md

 3. Put the case back into it's spot.

 # Post Processing
 Sometimes a scan may have artefacts, blotches or missing details.
 This is typical of 3D scanning equipment, and especially so with consumer grade equipment.
-Commercial 3D scanenrs typically cost more than $10,000 for comparison!
+Commercial 3D scanners typically cost more than $10,000 for comparison!
 As a result, you may have to post process your scan using Revo Studio or the free Autodesk MeshMixer.
 You can use these software tools to remove artefacts and tidy up your scans.